Cray-HPE/docs-csm/operations/iuf/workflows/cilium_migration.md

 ### Node drain blocked by an `etcd` cluster

-When restarting the pods on the NCN worker nodes it is possible for the workflow to get stuck trying to evict pods from an `etcd` cluster.
+When restarting the pods on the NCN worker nodes, it is possible for the workflow to get stuck trying to evict pods from an `etcd` cluster.

 Example output: